CCC-members/XiAlphaNet/README.md

 ## Overview

-Xi-AlphaNET is a parametric, multivariate model developed to map the lifespan of EEG source spectral dynamics across large datasets with high spatial resolution.
-This tool uses biophysical modeling to estimate source spectral components and effective connectivity while maintaining computational efficiency.
-The model integrates aperiodic and periodic spectral components, specifically the alpha rhythm (α), and characterizes their spatiotemporal distributions across cortical regions.
-By analyzing EEG data from a global cohort, the tool allows researchers to explore age-related changes in brain activity, including the unique U-shaped trajectory of conduction delays and the isotropic spatial distribution of aperiodic components.
+Xi-AlphaNET is a parametric, multivariate generative framework designed to map lifespan trajectories of EEG source spectral dynamics at high spatial resolution across large populations.
+Grounded in biophysical modeling, the framework jointly estimates source-level spectral parameters, effective connectivity, and interareal conduction delays while remaining computationally scalable.
+In its current formulation, Xi-AlphaNET explicitly models aperiodic (ξ) activity and the alpha rhythm (α) as anatomically constrained stochastic processes, enabling characterization of their distinct spatiotemporal organization across the cortex.
+Applied to large, harmonized EEG cohorts, the model reveals systematic age-dependent effects, including nonlinear inverted-U trajectories of spectral parameters and global conduction delays, as well as an isotropic spatial organization of aperiodic activity.
+Future releases will extend this framework to incorporate additional spectral components, providing a more comprehensive generative description of cortical electrophysiological dynamics across the lifespan.

 ## Check our [wiki](https://github.com/CCC-members/XiAlphaNet/wiki)